Can an ATV Flip? Common Causes and How to Avoid It

 An ATV can flip if not operated correctly due to its design with a relatively high center of gravity, short wheelbase, and narrow wheel stance.
 Depending on the specific riding situation, it can flip backward, forward, or to either side.

 Flipping is one of the leading causes of ATV accidents worldwide.
 Beginners typically flip due to inexperience and not knowing how to operate an ATV properly.
-More experienced riders may get a bit too confident, causing them to take chances, punching their bike to the verge of what it can handle before it flips.
+More experienced riders may get overly confident, causing them to take chances, punching their bike to the verge of what it can handle before it flips.

 Related: Safety Tips: 17 Things Not to Do With an ATV